Differentially Private LQ Control: Quantifying Error Induced by Privacy

-Algorithm~\ref{alg:main} solves Problem~\ref{prob:newprob}, though it is intuitively clear that adding noise for the sake of privacy will diminish the ability of the cloud to compute optimal control values.
-Indeed, the purpose of differential privacy in this problem is to protect an agent's state from the cloud, other agents, and any eavesdroppers.
-Since the agents' state values are protected, the cloud is forced to estimate agents' states in order to generate control values for them.
-Accordingly, we will quantify the ability of the cloud to accurately estimate the agents' state values, which is the focus of this section.
+Algorithm~\ref{alg:main} solves Problem~\ref{prob:newprob}, though adding privacy noise makes it more difficult for the cloud to compute optimal control values.
+Indeed, the purpose of differential privacy is to protect an agent's state from the cloud, other agents, and any eavesdroppers.
+Thus, the cloud is forced to estimate agents' states to generate control values for them.
+Accordingly, in this section we quantify the ability of the cloud to estimate the agents' states as a measure of the impact of privacy.